 - changes in mood or disinterest in engaging in relationships or activities

 If a person is compulsively seeking and using a drug(s) despite negative consequences, such as loss of job, debt, family problems, or physical problems brought on by drug use, then he or she is probably addicted.
 And while people who are addicted may believe they can stop any time, most often they cannot and need professional help to quit.
 Support from friends and family can be critical in getting people into treatment and helping them to stay drug-free following treatment.

-If you know someone who has a problem with drugs and needs help, see our Step-by-Step Treatment Guides.
 For information on substance use treatment providers, see the Substance Abuse and Mental Health Services Administration's Behavioral Health Treatment Services Locator or call 1-800-662-HELP.